jbee/jbee.github.io/lex/index.md

 If this cost would be included Lex is most often faster as it has no such cost.

+Consider also that Lex is allocation free while
+RegEx most likely is not.

 Scanning through text can be about 5 times faster than regular expressions when using a [performance optimisation](perf.html) for `~`.
-That one comes at the cost of about [40 LOC](https://github.com/jbee/lex/blob/master/java/se/jbee/lex/Lex.java#L173-L221) -- what is a lot -- considering the whole unoptimized implementation is about 100 LOC.
+That one comes at the cost of about [50 LOC](https://github.com/jbee/lex/blob/master/java/se/jbee/lex/Lex.java#L208-L260) -- what is a lot -- considering the whole basic implementation is about 100 LOC.

 The fast path only works when `~` is followed by